iotaledger/iota/docs/content/references/iota-identity/wasm.md

 <a name="JwtCredentialValidator.checkStatusWithStatusList2021"></a>

 ### JwtCredentialValidator.checkStatusWithStatusList2021(credential, status_list, status_check)
-Checks wheter the credential status has been revoked using `StatusList2021`.
+Checks whether the credential status has been revoked using `StatusList2021`.

 **Kind**: static method of [<code>JwtCredentialValidator</code>](#JwtCredentialValidator)